 1. Tell us what EvaDane Jewelry does.

-EvaDane is a handcrafted jewellery line based out of New England.
-We are committed to sourcing quality materials from all over the world to provide our customers with a unique and personalized piece of jewellery.
-My focus for the business has always been to create meaningful pieces which clients feel good about wearing day to day.
+EvaDane is a handcrafted jewelry line based out of New England.
+We are committed to sourcing quality materials from all over the world to provide our customers with a unique and personalized piece of jewelry.
+My focus for the business has always been to create meaningful pieces in which clients feel good about wearing day today.

 I first thought about starting my business a few years ago while I was wrapping up my Master’s degree in public relations.
 I have always been interested in the metaphysical properties of gemstones and minerals.
 Additionally, I follow in my mother and grandmother’s footsteps in terms of possessing an affinity for working on tactile projects.
 I started experimenting with various designs and it took off from there.
 Currently, I have begun hand smithing new pieces including pendants and rings.
 It has opened up an entirely new realm of possibilities and I’m looking forward to seeing where it will take the business.

 3. How did your journey as an entrepreneur begin?

 When I started working on EvaDane, I was modeling in New York City.
 I had a somewhat random schedule with a fair amount of downtime.
 Creating structure and focus on building a business was helpful in many ways.
 I never had the desire to work a traditional nine to five or sit at a desk for the day.
 I saw an opportunity to be creative and earn an income via entrepreneurship.

 4. What is your dream for the future of your business?

 Lately, I have been spending a good deal of time hand smithing new pieces for my line.
 I am planning to release upcoming collections over the summer including stackable gemstone rings and layered necklaces.
 I plan to continue down this path, exploring multiple techniques hopefully elevating my line to various boutiques and galleries.
 I would love to see my company organically grow into a bigger brand this way.

 5. Have you had any mentors that have inspired you?